 The French-Canadian TV Show called "Dans Une Galaxie Près de Chez Vous" (In a Galaxy Near Yours) is a TV show somewhat like Red Dwarf, only even LESS serious and with even less budget (and proud of it).
 They subverts this trope when the captain demotes his traitorous second-in-command, named Brad by ripping off his rank badge on each shoulder of his jacket... leaving gaping holes through which he can see that there are similar badges on Brad's undershirt.
 The captain then orders him to remove his jacket so he can rip those off too...
 Only to see through the left-over holes that Brad has a third set of insignias glued to his skin.
 The captain orders him to remove his shirt and rips those off too.

 Majorly spoofed in an episode of Married... with Children where Al became a security guard at his old high school, only to have everything that wasn't nailed down was stolen on his shift.
-The next scene after this shows the tiny gray haired principal doing this ritual to Al's uniform, complete with ridiculously sad heroic music in the background.
+The next scene after this shows the tiny gray haired principal doing this ritual to Al's uniform, complete with the theme from Branded mentioned earlier playing in the background.
 Judging by her reaction to the smell when she rips off part of his shirt insignia, she probably wished she'd gone a more orthodox route in firing him.
-The sequence in question is a direct parody of the opening of Branded, mentioned above.

 Lampshaded in the "Abyssinia, Henry" episode of M*A*S*H. As Henry Blake is set to go home the following day, in grand solemn "ceremony" while Henry is celebrating at Rosie's Bar with Hawkeye, Trapper John, and Radar, Trapper rips the flaps off Henry's shirt pockets while pronouncing him "Mister Doctor Henry Blake", and they present Henry with a new (civilian) suit.